Nicolas Sarkozy: "Casse-toi, pauv'con"

-On 28 August 2008, Hervé Eon, from Laval came to an anti-Sarkozy demonstration with a sign bearing the words Casse-toi pov' con, the exact words Sarkozy had uttered.
-Eon was arrested for causing offence to the presidential function and the prosecutor, who in France indirectly reports to the president, requested a fine of €1000.
+On 28 August 2008, Hervé Eon, from Laval, came to an anti-Sarkozy demonstration with a sign bearing the words Casse-toi pov' con, the exact words Sarkozy had uttered.
+Eon was arrested for causing offence to the presidential function, and the prosecutor, who in France indirectly reports to the president, requested a fine of €1000.
 The court eventually imposed a symbolic €30 suspended fine, which has generally been interpreted as a defeat for the prosecution side.
 This incident was widely reported on, in particular as Sarkozy, as president of the Republic, is immune from prosecution, notably restricting Eon's rights to sue Sarkozy for defamation.

 Position on the Iraq war

 Sarkozy opposed the U.S.-led invasion of Iraq.
 However, he was critical of the way Chirac and his foreign minister Dominique de Villepin expressed France's opposition to the war.
-Talking at the French-American Foundation in Washington, D.C. on 12 September 2006, he denounced what he called the "French arrogance" and said: "It is bad manners to embarrass one's allies or sound like one is taking delight in their troubles."
+Talking at the French-American Foundation in Washington, D.C., on 12 September 2006, he denounced what he called the "French arrogance" and said: "It is bad manners to embarrass one's allies or sound like one is taking delight in their troubles."
 He added: "We must never again turn our disagreements into a crisis."
 Chirac reportedly said in private that Sarkozy's speech was "appalling" and "a shameful act".

 Accusations of nepotism

-In October 2009, Sarkozy was accused of nepotism for helping his son, Jean, try to become head of the public body running France's biggest business district EPAD.
+In October 2009, Sarkozy was accused of nepotism for helping his son, Jean, try to become head of the public body running France's biggest business district, EPAD.
 On 3 July 2012, French police raided Sarkozy's residence and office as part of a probe into claims that Sarkozy was involved in illegal political campaign financing.

+Ukraine

+In an interview with Le Figaro in August 2023, Sarkozy said that Ukraine should remain "neutral" and not join NATO or the EU; that France and Russia "need each other"; and that Macron should "renew dialogue" with Putin.
+In the same interview, Sarkozy called for Ukraine to accept the Russian occupation of Crimea as well as other contested territory, describing the return of Crimea to Ukraine as "illusory".

+He condemned the Russian invasion of Ukraine but insisted that "Russia will remain our neighbour whether we like it or not.
+We must find ways and means to re-establish neighbourly, or at least calmer, relations" and "take into account Russia's historic fear of being encircled by unfriendly neighbours."
+Critics have reproved his comments as "shameful" and "shocking", and others have accused Sarkozy of being a "Kremlin influencer".
+Sarkozy has also received support from others for his position, arguing that it presents a "diplomatic way out" of the war.